Xyehtz/Recipe-Creator---New-GUI/README.md

 ## Gratitudes

-I want to show my gratitude to Python Simplified fo the sereies of videos made of the topic, videos that helped me to be able to recreate the same app, but adding some new tweaks that made the project a little bit better, I leave all the information related to Python Simplified
+I want to show my gratitude to Python Simplified fo the sereies of videos made of the topic, videos that helped me to be able to recreate the same app, but adding some new tweaks that made the project a little bit better, I leave all the information related to Python Simplified.

-- Python Simplified YouTube Channel: ***https://www.youtube.com/@PythonSimplified***
+- Python Simplified YouTube Channel: ***https://www.youtube.com/@PythonSimplified***.
-- Python Simplified GitHub Profile: ***https://github.com/MariyaSha***
+- Python Simplified GitHub Profile: ***https://github.com/MariyaSha***.
-- Python Simplified Discord Server: ***https://discord.com/invite/wgTTmsWmXA***
+- Python Simplified Discord Server: ***https://discord.com/invite/wgTTmsWmXA***.